Gnanesh-Nani/NoteNest-frontend/README.md

-# 🖥️ Notes Web App – Frontend (React)
+# 🖥️ NoteNest – Frontend (React)

-This is the frontend of the full-stack **Notes Web App** built using **React**.
+This is the frontend of the full-stack **NoteNest* built using **React**.
 Users can sign up, sign in, and manage their notes with due dates and completion tracking.

 ---